tobytwigger/laravel-job-status/docs/docs/js/js.md

 #### Get a batch by ID

-Get a batch by its ID.

-This is the ID of the batch from this package, and not the UUID.

 === "Request"

     ``` js
-    client.batches.show(24)
-        .get();
+        client.batches.show(24) // This is the ID of the batch from this package, and not the UUID.
+        .send();
     ```

 === "Response"